 Do you have a passion for the past and an enthusiasm for learning?
-Our free 12-week History Bridge Course, designed specifically for mature students, could be for you.
+Our free 12-week History Short Course, designed specifically for mature students, could be for you.

-No previous qualifications are necessary and we are open to applicants of ages 21 and above.
-If you have spent time away from education, the History Bridge Course provides a relaxed and friendly environment in which to return to study and offers an opportunity to become an undergraduate at UEA.
+No previous qualifications are necessary.
+If you have spent time away from education, the History Short Course provides a relaxed and friendly environment in which to return to study and offers an opportunity to become an undergraduate at UEA.

 Full details about the course and its content can be found in our course catalogue.

-Join us for an informal chat about the course - meet other students and talk to the lectures - on 25 October and 6 December between 7pm and 8.30pm.
+Join us for an informal chat about the course - meet other students and talk to the lecturers - on 5 November and 5 December between 7 and 8pm.
 Please register your interest for either information evening by emailing firstname.lastname@example.org

 Like what you read?
 Apply for your place today.